Guangdong: Economy

 After the communist revolution and until the start of the Deng Xiaoping reforms in 1978, Guangdong was an economic backwater, although a large underground, service-based economy has always existed.
 Economic development policies encouraged industrial development in the interior provinces which were weakly joined to Guangdong via transportation links.
 The government policy of economic autarky made Guangdong's access to the ocean irrelevant.

-Deng Xiaoping's open door policy radically changed the economy of the province as it was able to take advantage of its access to the ocean, proximity to Hong Kong, and historical links to overseas Chinese.
-Guangdong was one of the first provinces to receive permission from the central government to receive foreign investment.
-In addition, until the 1990s when the Chinese taxation system was reformed, the province benefited from the relatively low rate of taxation placed on it by the central government due to its post-Liberation status of being economically backward.
+Deng Xiaoping's open door policy radically changed the economy of the province, which was able to take advantage of its access to the sea, proximity to Hong Kong, and historical links to overseas Chinese communities.
+Guangdong was one of the first provinces to receive permission from the central government to attract foreign investment.
+Until the 1990s, when China's taxation system was reformed, the province also benefited from preferential fiscal policies and relatively low levels of revenue remittance to the central government because it had historically been classified as an economically less-developed province.